 The evening begins with cocktails, hors d’ oeuvres, and a silent auction at 6pm.
 A formal dinner and program follow at 7pm.
 Reservations are required.

-Each year, the Greater Pueblo Chamber of Commerce honors the “Small Business of the Year” and the “Charles W. Crews” Business Leader of the Year Award recipients at a Greater Pueblo Chamber luncheon.
-The event is held annually on the 3rd Thursday of April.
+Each year, the Greater Pueblo Chamber of Commerce honors the “Business of the Year” and the “Charles W. Crews” Business Leader of the Year Award recipients at a Greater Pueblo Chamber luncheon.
+The event is held annually in April.
 This is an opportunity for members to come together and honor the recipients and celebrate the small business community in Pueblo, Colorado.

 The annual Chamber Golf Tournament is held in July each year and rotates throughout the beautiful golf courses in Pueblo County.
 This is a fun opportunity for members to network with colleagues, and enjoy a day on the green.
 Sponsorships are available!
 For more information, contact Terri Kallish at 719-542-1704 or email@example.com.

 The series is designed for community members to hear firsthand how legislation will affect their business and quality of life.
 Community members can also communicate their concerns, comments, and questions to their legislators.

 Sponsored by Parkview Medical Center